ethantw/font-handsome/README.md

 Font Handsome
 =============
 ‘Font Handsome’ aims to improve messy presentational classes and the huge predefined CSS file <i>Font Awesome</i> provides.
-Font Handsome assign icons onto the very elements that you need them to be.
+Font Handsome lets you assign icons onto the very elements you need them to be.

 Semantic issue aside, the main purpose of the project is to take back full control within style sheets.
 We don’t need no changing the HTML structure every time we want a different icon or modifying the DOM tree for other interactional effects, anymore.

 [Check out the demo →](http://ethantw.github.io/font-handsome/demo.html)
 *Current version:* **0.1.0**, with all icons from Font Awesome **4.2.0**.